ProteinsWebTeam/interpro-docs/docs/protein_families_game.rst

 Protein family
 --------------
-A protein family is a group of proteins that share a common evolutionary origin (they have a common parent protein), we can identify them as they have related functions and similarities in their amino acid sequence or structure.
+A protein family is a group of proteins that share a common evolutionary origin (they have a common ancestor), we can identify them as they have related functions and similarities in their amino acid sequence or structure.

 **Example of a protein family: Nuclear hormone receptors**